If you're not getting the results you want when you flat iron

-2. Flat Iron Clean HairThe best time to flat iron your hair is immediately following a fresh shampoo and condition (and deep condition if necessary).
+2. Flat Iron Clean HairThe best time to flat iron your hair is immediately following a fresh shampoo and conditioning session (and deep condition if necessary).
 You have to press clean hair; applying heat to hair that has products and dirt in it is doing nothing more than baking these old products and dirt in.
 Need a touch up during the week?
 Flat iron once more, with minimal heat, but that's it; flat ironing is not for every day.

 3. Use Smoothing Balm or Serum

 After shampooing and conditioning, apply a smoothing balm or serum to your hair.
 This helps much more if your hair is chemical-free, but relaxed ladies can benefit from it, too.
-Look for humidity-resistant formulas if you live in a climate where humidity makes a frizzy mess of your straightening work as soon as you step out the door.
+Look for humidity-resistant formulas if you live in a climate where moisture-filled air makes a frizzy mess of your straightening work as soon as you step out the door.
 Some balms and serums to try:

 - Matrix Biolage Smoothing Serum